Flashcards in Cancer in Families and in Individuals Deck (18):

 What is a common manifestation of the second hit?

-Loss of heterozygosity – the deletion could remove OTHER genes (not use the tumour suppressing gene) that are part of a heterozygous pair
+Loss of heterozygosity – the deletion could remove other genes that are part of a heterozygous pair

 This means that that gene then appears homozygous as one of the alleles has been los